Psychology BSc (Honours) 2025 entry

 • Fundamentals of Psychology 2: expands upon the topics discussed during Fundamentals of Psychology 1 and continues to introduce the variety of subjects which make up contemporary psychology.

-Students will take the following compulsory second-year modules, which between them cover the core areas of psychology and prepare students for advanced modules.
+Students will take the following compulsory second-year modules, which, between them, cover the core areas of psychology and prepare students for advanced modules:

 • Advanced Principles of Psychology 1: covers the relations between, for example, brain and behaviour, cognition, perception, comparative aspects of behaviour, social and clinical psychology.
 It also contains a methodology component covering laboratory and field techniques.